Ely, Cambridgeshire: Notable people

 The former RAF hospital based in Ely meant that many children of serving RAF parents were born in the city, including rugby union player and Rugby World Cup 2003 winning manager with England national rugby team, Clive Woodward, Australian émigrée actor Guy Pearce, and actors Sam Callis, Simon MacCorkindale and David Westhead.
 Autogyro world record-holder Ken Wallis was also born in Ely.
-Other notable people from Ely include The Sisters of Mercy singer Andrew Eldritch, journalist Chris Hunt and Margaret Tebbit.
-Crime writer Jim Kelly and award-winning poet Wendy Cope.
+Other notable people from Ely include The Sisters of Mercy singer Andrew Eldritch, journalist Chris Hunt, nurse Margaret Tebbit who was severely injured in the Brighton hotel bombing in 1987, as well as crime writer Jim Kelly and award-winning poet Wendy Cope.

 In popular culture

 Children's book Tom's Midnight Garden by Philippa Pearce is partly set in Ely and includes a scene in Ely Cathedral and scenes inspired by the author's father's own childhood experiences of skating along the frozen river from Cambridge to Ely in the frost of 1894–95.
 The first series of Jim Kelly's crime novels, featuring journalist Philip Dryden, is largely set in the author's home town of Ely and in the Fens.
-Graham Swift's 1983 novel Waterland takes place, and recounts several historical events, in and around the town of Ely.
+Graham Swift's 1983 novel Waterland takes place, and recounts several historical events, in and around Ely.

 The Tales of the Unexpected episode "The Flypaper" was filmed in Ely.

 The album cover for Pink Floyd's The Division Bell was created by Storm Thorgerson with Ely as the background between two massive sculptures that he had erected outside the city.